 Group support works best when you self-educate on Adult ADHD, its potential effect on relationships and all aspects of life, and evidence-based treatment strategies.
 In other words, turn to the group for validation and support—not for basic education in Adult ADHD and its treatment strategies.

-Please note: This book was published in 2008—though all the information is “evergreen”.
-At that time, the public still knew it as Attention Deficit Disorder, not the current official term of Attention Deficit Hyperactivity Disorder.
+Please note: My first book was published in 2008—though all the information is “evergreen” and found nowhere else.
+At that time, the public still knew ADHD as Attention Deficit Disorder.

 Come Join Us!

-Leading these groups for more than a decade has been my immense pleasure.
+Leading these groups for more 15 years has been my immense pleasure.

 Seeing (and reading about) strangers of all ages and socioeconomic backgrounds coming together for mutual support, strategy-sharing and much laughter is inspirational—and fun.